 5. Show affection.
 Don’t save the kisses and hugs for after the children are in bed or are gone for the day.
 Rather, concretely show your children that you love your husband by purposely letting them “catch you” giving hugs to him.
 You’ll be speaking in a language they understand and showing them that your marriage is here to stay — forever!

-Not only can these tips make your home happier and more loving.
-They will create security and respect for parents in your children’s hearts.
+Not only can these tips make your home happier and more loving, but they will create security and respect for parents in your children’s hearts.
 What a great reason for succeeding in your parenting!

 In a few days, we’ll cover “Tips for Educational Success.”

 P.S.
 How have you seen your children respond to the good and bad in your marriage?
 Did your own parents’ marriage affect your life?
-Please share below!
+Write some of these memories down in a journal.